 The best software mapping software also allows you to include Census-based demographic data, such as age, education, income, transportation, labor, gender, and more.
 This will help your sales team understand their customers better and improve your ad targeting’s efficacy.

 Exploring your options?
 These solutions are widely considered to be the best sales mapping software on the market today.
-Learn more about each solution, and whether they’re the right fit for your business, below.
+Learn more about each solution and whether they’re the right fit for your business below.

 Sales teams value Maptive for its rich feature set, including its built-in route optimization, ability to add and share customer insights and leads, and its robust filtration tool—particularly the “average sale” filter, which enables sales teams to target high-value leads.

-Maptive allows you to create efficient sales routes, with unlimited stops, almost instantly.
-Simply and securely upload your location-based data on their 256-bit SSL encrypted software and receive a fully customizable and easy-to-navigate map.
+Maptive allows you to create efficient sales routes with unlimited stops almost instantly.
+Simply and securely upload your location-based data on their 256-bit SSL-encrypted software and receive a fully customizable and easy-to-navigate map.

-With a full feature set focused on intuitive route and territory design optimization, deep customization and complete territory insights—including heat maps and demographics, Maptive is the best overall sales mapping software.
+With a full feature set focused on intuitive route and territory design optimization, deep customization, and complete territory insights—including heat maps and demographics, Maptive is the best overall sales mapping software.

 Interested in trying Maptive?
-Maptive offers a free, no risk, 10-day trial—no credit card required, so you can start mapping now.
+Maptive offers a free, no-risk, 10-day trial—no credit card required, so you can start mapping now.

-Spotio is a micro-manager’s dream: it automatically tracks each sale’s reps’ stops (including date, time, and GPS coordinates), lets managers schedule their rep’s day with a built-in calendar, and updates maps when a rep closes a deal.
+Spotio is a micromanager’s dream: it automatically tracks each sale’s reps’ stops (including date, time, and GPS coordinates), lets managers schedule their rep’s day with a built-in calendar, and updates maps when a rep closes a deal.
 If you want your sales managers to track their rep’s every move, then Spotio is the right solution for you.

 However, this micro-view is also its biggest drawback.
 For one, its precise and persistent tracking favors sales managers with a turn-and-burn philosophy versus a team-first, growth, and retention approach.
 And users report Spotio’s difficulty in managing macro-level data, with maps becoming less detailed (and, therefore, less valuable) the more you pan out.

 If you want to extract key insights, however, you have to export the data yourself and ad hoc a solution of your own.
-Its design sacrifices functionality for adoption: making it easy for you to implement but difficult for you to get the basic results other sales mapping software provide.
+Its design sacrifices functionality for adoption: making it easy for you to implement but difficult for you to get the basic results other sales mapping software provides.

 eSpatial offers many of the exact things you want in your sales mapping software: deep customization, rich data sets (including Census demographic data), territory optimization, and Google Maps integration.
 In many ways, eSpatial is comparable in features to Maptive.